-However, for the unbeliever, for the unrepentant, for the one who wants to deal with God in the way they did in the time of the Judges where, "everyone did as he saw fit," Christ comes with the crushing blow of judgment.
-How good it is to simply be broken, since there is only one other option as we come in contact with the Living God.
+However, for those outside of Christ, for the unrepentant, for the one who wants to deal with God in the way they did in the time of the Judges where, "everyone did as he saw fit," Christ comes with the crushing blow of judgment.
+How good it is simply to be broken, since there is only one other option as we come in contact with the Living God.

 Our salvation is filled with great irony.
-Jesus Christ is the Author of Life, but we receive life through His death - because in His death He paid the penalty for the guilt of our sin, and in the resurrection He defeated death once and for all.
-Through our suffering and pain, we are given strength to persevere.
+Jesus Christ is the Author of Life, but we receive life through His death.
+Then, we become more closely connected to the cross of Jesus through our own suffering and pain.
+It is only when we are broken that we learn to recognize the futility of our own power of reason and strength in matters of faith, which forces us to look solely to the cross of Christ.4 Through suffering, we are given strength to persevere.
 James the brother of our Lord speaks of our pain and trials and says, "Consider it pure joy . . . the testing of your faith produces steadfastness."

-Through the demise of the Old Israel, the New Israel is born and the children of Abraham prosper more than ever.
+Through the painful demise of the Old Israel, the New Israel is born and the children of Abraham prosper more than ever.
 Through our "jars of clay" being broken upon the rock of Christ, the Potter molds a new and better creation.
-Out of once sinful shards of worthless pottery, God has built His church - and Christ is the Cornerstone.
+Out of once sinful shards of broken pottery, God has built His church - and Christ is the Cornerstone.
 Amen.